-In this post, we?ll explain who are our typical clients and their feelings and are you one of them?
+In this post, we’ll explain who are our typical clients and their feelings.
+Are you one of them?

-I found our typical clients are quite typically around 55 plus, they are family home owners, most of our clients have had children that have either left home, or there may be one left – sometimes their children keep coming back and generally our clients are still residing in their family home.?
+I found our typical clients are quite typically around 55 plus, they are family homeowners, and most of our clients have had children that have either left home, or there may be one left – sometimes their children keep coming back, and generally our clients are still residing in their family home.?

-Some clients feel like they have a huge project and they really don’t know how to approach it – eg. ?there’s so much to do that I’m feeling quite overwhelmed?.
-Also, the feelings of being ?sick and tired of worrying about the home?.
-There are home ?jobs? needing to be done all the time.?
-As I was saying before, the footprint, jobs; cleaning and the maintenance.
-Potential downsizers (our readers) feel like a bit of a ?slave to the pool and the garden and the green bin?!? that often comes up.?
+Some clients feel like they have a huge project and they really don’t know how to approach it – eg. “there’s so much to do that I’m feeling quite overwhelmed“.
+Also, the feelings of being sick and tired of worrying about the home.
+There is home maintenance that needs to be done all the time.
+As I was saying before, the footprint, jobs; cleaning, and maintenance.
+Potential downsizers (our readers) feel like a bit of a slave to the pool and the garden and the green bin that often comes up.

-This Online Workshop is full of tips and guidance on When is the Right Time to Leave the Nest?
+Get the full of tips and guidance here – When is the Right Time to Leave the Nest?

 Do you love Rightsize Your Home Podcasts?
 Subscribe on iTunes, SoundCloud or Google and never miss an episode.

 What is your biggest takeaway from this blog?
 Share with me in the comments.